topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 On the following cases, it is needed to schedule pods considering storage capacity.

-- We want to select a node with as much free space as possible so that we can resize after a node-local PV is scheduled, and use storage as evenly as possible among the nodes.
+- Because we want to resize after a node-local PV is scheduled, it should select a node with as much free space as possible.
 - Or, we want to select a node with less free node space to reduce the number of nodes as much as possible.

 <!--